Canada election: Justin Trudeau's Liberals win election | DW | 22.10.2019

 Justin Trudeau's Liberals have secured a second term, but will be forced to run a minority government.
 Trudeau is expected to form a coalition with a smaller left-wing party.

-Early results in Canada's general election on Monday saw Prime Minister Justin Trudeau's Liberals take a narrow lead after polls closed, followed closely by Andrew Scheer's Conservatives.
+Prime Minister Justin Trudeau's Liberals took a narrow lead in the Canadian general election on Monday, followed closely by Andrew Scheer's Conservatives.

-Both parties had been hoping to gain 170 seats or more in the 338-seat Parliament, which would grant them the right to form a majority government.

-Trudeau's Liberals were elected or were leading the race in more than 156 out of over 300 electoral districts that were reporting by 12 a.m.
-EDT (0400 GMT).
+The Liberal party won the most spots in the 338-seat Parliament, but fell short of a majority, meaning they will have to form a coalition with an opposition party to stay in power.
+Early results showed them winning just 157 seats.
 The Conservatives were on track to secure at least 121 seats.

 Around 27.4 million Canadians were eligible to vote at polling stations located in six different time zones.